WeBankFinTech/DataSphereStudio-Doc/en_US/Installation_and_Deployment/DSS&Linkis_one-click_deployment_document_stand-alone_version.md

 - Tips:

-  If the user is installing Hadoop for the first time, you can refer to: [Hadoop single-machine deployment](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SingleCluster.html) ；分布式部署Hadoop可参考：[Hadoop分布式部署](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html)
+  If the user is installing Hadoop for the first time, you can refer to: [Hadoop single-machine deployment](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SingleCluster.html) ；For distributed deployment of Hadoop, please refer to: [Hadoop Distributed Deployment](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html)

   If the user is installing Hive for the first time, please refer to: [Hive Quick Installation and Deployment](https://cwiki.apache.org/confluence/display/Hive/GettingStarted)